What You Need to Know About Boundary Disputes in Texas

 Encroachment is when your neighbor makes a physical intrusion into your land which can either be vegetative, structural, or nonstructural.
 Mostly, this intrusion is in the form of a house or fence.
 Such intrusion can happen without your knowledge especially if you are not aware of the proper land survey.
 Therefore, if you are suspicious of such, consider seeking the services of a reputable real estate attorney who will advise you on the best way forward.
 These intrusions can lead to very large disputes, especially if there are structures involved as the other property owner may want to avoid incurring losses.
 However, if your claims are in correspondence with Texas real estate law, you will stand a chance of recovering your land.

 In some instances, an individual can use your piece of land for an extended period of time and feel as if it has legally become theirs.
 This can happen with or without your knowledge.
-If there is an agreement between the landowner and the occupant, Texas statute allows possession period of 3, 5 or 10 years.
+If there is an agreement between the landowner and the occupant, the Texas statute allows possession period of 3, 5 or 10 years.
 However, if the occupant has improved the value of the land, they might raise disputes with the aim of adversely possessing it.
 Winning against an adverse possession claim is not easy.
 Hence, you will need the services of a real estate lawyer to guide you through the process.

 Some border disputes are so intense that the only way of resolving them is through court trials.
-As such, to resolve these disputes, the jury will have to make a declaration which might not be in your favor, especially if your claim is weak.
+As such, to resolve these disputes, the jury will have to make a declaration that might not be in your favor, especially if your claim is weak.
 Mostly, this type of judgment happens when there are no written laws in connection with the border dispute in question.
 To ensure that you prevail, you should consider using the services of an experienced real estate lawyer.
 You can do this by contacting LRS intake staff to be connected to an Austin lawyer.

 Border disputes can arise at any instance and if not handled professionally, they can lead to devaluation of your property.
 However, at Lawyer Referral Services of Central Texas, you will get a referral to an experienced real estate attorney to guide you through every step of the way.